huangx-git/ETROC2_cocotb/README.md

 git clone https://github.com/huangx-git/ETROC2_cocotb.git
 ```

-A [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) is needed to access GitHub resources on your behalf.
+A [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) other than a password is needed to access GitHub resources on your behalf.

 ## Python Environment